Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: EVALUATION

 Table~\ref{tb:mae_perturbation} summarizes the relative mean absolute error (MAE) between the target parameters and the parameters corresponding to the minima of the loss functions.
-The loss profiles are reported in Figs.~\ref{fig:perturb_bc} and \ref{fig:perturb_Um} of the \hyperref[appendix]{Appendix}.
-Perturbation of the input gains $\mat{b}$ lead to the largest deviations across all lossses, most likely due to their strong influence in modal excitation and total energy.
-Conversely, the output $\mat{c}$ produce only minor shifts in the location of the minima.
+The loss profiles statistics are reported in Figs.~\ref{fig:perturb_bc} and \ref{fig:perturb_Um} of the \hyperref[appendix_perturbation]{Appendix}.
+Perturbation of the input and output gains leads to the largest deviations in $\mathcal{L}_\textrm{EDC}$, most likely due to their strong influence on modal excitation and total energy.
+In particular, $\mat{c}$ drastically shifts the minima of all the losses toward $\theta_{\mat{\Gamma}}'$.
+The role of $\mat{c}$ is to combine the channels to form the mono output, and as such, it has a strong influence on the response energy.
 Feedback matrix $\mat{U}$ and delay-line lengths $\mat{m}$ introduce moderate deviations.
-Overall, the results show clear differences in how $\mathcal{L}_\textrm{EDC}$ and $\mathcal{L}_\textrm{MSS}$ respond to perturbations of the frequency-independent parameters. $\mathcal{L}_\textrm{EDC,\,log}$ shows the highest robustness to these variations, whereas $\mathcal{L}_\textrm{MSS}$ is consistently more sensitive.
+For $\mathcal{L}_\textrm{MSS}$, perturbations of $\mat{U}$ seem to slightly improve the MAE.
+Overall, the results show clear differences in how $\mathcal{L}_\textrm{EDC}$ and $\mathcal{L}_\textrm{MSS}$ respond to perturbations of the frequency-independent parameters. $\mathcal{L}_\textrm{EDC,\,log}$ shows the highest robustness to these variations, whereas $\mathcal{L}_\textrm{MSS}$ is consistently sensitive to $\theta_{\textrm{FI}}$.